Here’s Everything You Need To Know About Anjali Mudra

 - It is a useful mudra for entering into a meditative state.

 The anjali mudra or prayer gesture is without doubt one of the most important hand gestures in the world.

 It has been used for centuries.
 And we all know how important it is in various religions.

 But did you know about the benefits we looked at above?

 Say “Namaste” to me.
-Leave a comment below.
+Leave a comment and remember to subscribe to our newsletter below.